 INGREDIENTS: Handcrafted soaps are made with oils, butters and additives (like milk, honey, herbs, salts and oats) that are loaded with vitamins, antioxidants and minerals that have been used in natural skincare for thousands of years.
 I carefully choose everything that goes into my soaps for what they bring to the final product.
 Top quality, responsibly harvested/fair trade and (when available) organic ingredients are used in every batch.
 Your skin will notice the difference these indulgent ingredients contribute to soap right away.
 NO synthetic lather builders and irritating detergents that are included in commercially made soaps, such as sodium lauryl sulfate (a skin irritant that is actually prevalent in laundry detergent) and sodium laureth sulfate (another detergent, irritant and carcinogen) are included in Simplí soaps.

-What else you WON’T find in Simplí products: NO parabens, NO GMO oils (petroleum-based or genetically modified), NO phthalates, NO pre-made bases.
+What else you WON’T find in Simplí products: NO parabens, NO GMO oils (petroleum-based or genetically modified), NO phthalates, NO pre-made soap or lotion bases.

 As for scents, I select cold-expressed essential oils as well as cosmetic-grade fragrance oils which are phthalate-free, as some people want a scent with more longevity or request scents that are not found organically/in nature.